netrisai/docs/creating_services32.rst

   7. The **Destination** field can remain as ``0.0.0.0/0``.
   8. From the **Nat IP** drop-down menu, select **7.7.7.8/32(US/NYC)**.

-  * This IP is from our sandbox address space and is indicated in the SoftGate configuration to be used as a global IP for NAT.
+  * This IP is from our sandbox address space and is indicated in the NFV configuration to be used as a global IP for NAT.

   9. Click **Add**